danilloestrela/hackerrank-solutions/TimeConversion/README.md

 # Time Conversion

-Given a time in 12-hour AM/PM format, you need to convert it to military (24-hour) time.

 ## Problem Description

 You are given a time in 12-hour AM/PM format, and you need to convert it to military (24-hour) time.